Mk7scripts/Mkscript/MKV3.md

     -- Lógica do botão
     button.MouseButton1Click:Connect(function()
         espEnabled = not espEnabled
-        button.Text = espEnabled and "ESP-DESATIVAR" or "ESP-ATIVAR" -- Atualiza o texto for _, player in pairs(players:GetPlayers()) do
+        button.Text = espEnabled and "ESP-" or "ESP+" -- Atualiza o texto for _, player in pairs(players:GetPlayers()) do
             if player ~= localPlayer then
                 toggleESP(player, espEnabled)